 Before you begin blindly improving things, get a clear idea of how much you want to spend.
 Take that amount, and determine which upgrades at your price point will provide the biggest jump in value.
 Can you do some or all of the work yourself?
 By doing so, you will be able to save quite a bit on labor costs… just be sure you know what you are doing.

-Adding new fixtures to your Dallas house is an excellent way to increase the value.
+Adding new fixtures to your Tyler house is an excellent way to increase the value.
 New handles, drawer pulls, and doorknobs will instantly update and modernize the look of your kitchen or bathroom.
 You can also replace the sinks and faucets to quickly and easily update your investment property.

 Add Some Curb Appeal

 Imagine being a prospective renter coming to view the property.
 You would likely rather see a well-kept yard, with flowers, a freshly mowed lawn and an inviting seating area as opposed to a neglected, barren and dismal looking yard.
-If you want to add value to your Dallas house, it helps to have people fall in love with it from the minute they step out of their car.
+If you want to add value to your Tyler house, it helps to have people fall in love with it from the minute they step out of their car.

 If your rental property has a stove older than your tenant or a fridge that came with the place when you bought it… 15 years ago, it might be time to upgrade.
 If you plan on making some improvements to the house, new appliances are a great way to go.
 You might be able to get a discount by purchasing a few things at once.
 You could also take advantage of departments store sales, typically help on holiday weekends.
 Another option would be to keep your eye on your local “scratch and dent” store if you have one nearby.
 Sometimes a small scratch on the back of an appliance can lead to big savings for you.